-- 16.1 SCC will withdraw providers from the Surrey 'Directory of Providers for 2, 3 and 4 year olds', other than in exceptional circumstances, if they, or the childminder agency they are registered with: - Receive an inadequate Ofsted inspection judgement (see section 10 Quality) - Do not comply with the statutory framework for the EYFS 2017. - Do not comply with legal requirements such as health and safety. - Commit fraud or misappropriate funds or grants. - Do not complete the Spring Early Years Census by the date given. - Do not produce SCC Declaration forms for claims made within the Early Education Portal on request. - Do not comply with the fundamental British values as set out in HM Government Prevent Strategy.
+- 16.1 SCC will withdraw providers from the Surrey 'Directory of Providers for 2, 3 and 4 year olds', other than in exceptional circumstances, if they, or the childminder agency they are registered with: - Receive an inadequate Ofsted inspection judgement (see section 10 Quality) - Do not comply with the statutory framework for the EYFS 2021. - Do not comply with legal requirements such as health and safety. - Commit fraud or misappropriate funds or grants. - Do not complete the Spring Early Years Census by the date given. - Do not produce SCC Declaration forms for claims made within the Early Education Portal on request. - Do not comply with the fundamental British values as set out in HM Government Prevent Strategy. - Do not comply with actions set by SCC, resulting from a complaint made against your setting.